PerMalmberg/Smooth/README.md

 If you want to test your changes in Smooth, you need to pass the CI on Github.
 To test your changes on your local system you can use docker:

-- to compile the host binaries: `docker-compose run --rm host ./CI/build_smooth_host.sh`
+- to compile the host binaries: `docker-compose run --rm smooth ./CI/build_smooth_host.sh`
-- to run the host unit test: `docker-compose run --rm -w /src/build/host/test/linux_unit_tests host ./linux_unit_tests`
+- to run the host unit test: `docker-compose run --rm -w /src/build/host/test/linux_unit_tests smooth ./linux_unit_tests`
-- to compile the esp32 binaries: `docker-compose run --rm esp32 ./CI/build_smooth_esp32.sh`
+- to compile the esp32 binaries: `docker-compose run --rm smooth ./CI/build_smooth_esp32.sh`

 To run these commands at once you can run this script: `./CI/build_test.sh`